ansys/pymapdl/doc/source/user_guide/cli.rst

         .. code:: console

             (.venv) user@machine:~$ pymapdl stop --pid 40952
-            Success: The process with PID 40952 and its children have been stopped.
+            Success: The process with PID 40952 and its children has been stopped.

 Alternatively, you can stop all the running instances by using: